cjbutterworth1996/Personality-Based-AI/README.md

 &nbsp;
 <img src ="https://media.github.falmouth.ac.uk/user/748/files/08ca57b4-3d0c-4178-800a-787526a2994b">
-<p align ="center">Fig. 1 - The results of an AI learning to play a version of a snake game using reinforcement learning.</p>
+<p align ="center">Fig. 1 - The results of an AI learning to play a version of a snake game using reinforcement learning.
+Graph generated using TensorBoard.</p>

 &nbsp;